-Here is a five(5) pose yoga sequence of active and restorative poses to help you maintain a happy, healthy heart:
+Here is a sequence of five yoga poses for your heart.
+This sequence combines active and restorative poses to help you maintain a happy, healthy heart:

-Stand with your feet parallel and about hip distance apart.
+1. Stand with your feet parallel and about hip distance apart.
 Lift and spread your toes and the balls of your feet, then lay them softly down on the floor.